96-LB/ShadowsReanimated/README.md

 ## Installation

-Rift of the NecroManager runs on BepInEx 5.
+Shadows Reanimated runs on BepInEx 5.
 In order to use this mod, you must first install BepInEx into your Rift of the NecroDancer game folder.
 A more detailed guide can be found [here](https://docs.bepinex.dev/articles/user_guide/installation/index.html), but a summary is provided below.
 If BepInEx is already installed, you can skip the next subsection.

 ### Installing BepInEx
 1. Navigate to the latest release of BepInEx 5 [here](https://github.com/BepInEx/BepInEx/releases).